kimjbstar/prisma-class-generator/README.md

 -   generate Classes from prisma model definition
 -   Support Basic Type and Relation
 -   Support option to generate Swagger Decorator
+-   Format generated Classes with prettier, using the user's prettier config file if present

 ### **Future Plan**